 What are natural insect repellents?

-Thankfully, mother-nature provides us with a variety of organic plant-based extracts that are totally safe, non-toxic and effective and much more pleasant to be around.
+Thankfully, mother-nature provides a variety of plant-based extracts that are safe, non-toxic, effective and much more pleasant to have on your skin.

 Make your own insect repellent